MOEAFramework/MOEAFramework/docs/algorithms.md

 `indicator`          | `crowding`    | The fitness indicator - `hypervolume`, `epsilon`, or `crowding` `initialSearchPoint` | Unset         | Initial guess at the starting location (comma-separated values).
 If unset, a random initial guess is used

 Derived means the default values are calculated from other settings, but can be overridden if explicitly set.
 See Igel., C et al. for details.

 ### DBEA

 DBEA, or I-DBEA, is the Improved Decomposition-Based Evolutionary Algorithm.
-DBEA uses the same systematic sampling of reference points as NSGA-III, but utilizes distance along each reference vector to measure convergence and the perpendicular distance to reference vectors to measure diversity
+DBEA uses the same systematic sampling of reference points as NSGA-III,but utilizes distance along each reference vector to measure convergence and the perpendicular distance to reference vectors to measure diversity[^asafuddoula15].
-[^asafuddoula15].
 DBEA also proposes corner-sort as a means to identify exteme points for normalization.

 **Algorithm Name:** `"DBEA"`
 **Supported Types:** Any